danil275487/minitest/README.md

 ## Features roadmap
 ### for the near future
+- [ ] Make the game use tilesheets
 - [ ] Tidy up most of the code
 - [ ] Redo many item names
 - [ ] Refactor the mod structure (make it less modular, what was I smoking back then)